 Great response from wonderful, enthusiastic audiences.
 I had a great time performing the powerful songs and journey of Don Severo.

-In March, 2015 I appeared as Head Coach Jim Nash on The Mysteries of Laura for NBC/Universal.
+Guest appearance as Head Coach Jim Nash on The Mysteries of Laura for NBC/Universal.
 Episode "Dodger Draft".